dcdpr/taxcount/README.md

     "txid","refid","time","type","subtype","aclass","asset","amount","fee","balance"

-Since we standardized on those fields more have been added, but they don't affect parsing.
+Since we standardized on those ledger fields more have been added, but they don't affect parsing.

 ### Kraken Trades CSV

+As stated above, you need the trades file as well as the ledgers files.

 The fields are:

     "txid","ordertxid","pair","time","type","ordertype","price","cost","fee","vol","margin","misc","ledgers"

-Since we standardized on those fields more have been added, but they don't affect parsing.
+Since we standardized on those trades fields more have been added, but they don't affect parsing.

 ### Basis Information